practical-nlp/practical-nlp-code/README.md

 # Practical NLP
-Repo for notebooks for the book
+Repository for notebooks for the book

 # Practical Natural Language Processing